robtweed/mg-webComponents/TUTORIAL.md

 # The WebComponents Pattern

-At the botton of the 4 layers is a collection of individual WebComponent files, either pre-built ones (such as the ones you'll find at */www/components/tutorial* and */www/components/adminui*), or ones you create yourself.
+At the bottom of the 4 layers is a collection of individual WebComponent files, either pre-built ones (such as the ones you'll find at */www/components/tutorial* and */www/components/adminui*), or ones you create yourself.